 What Are the Chances of Recovery After a Spinal Cord Injury?

-The chances of walking again in any capacity after a SCI really depends upon whether it is diagnosed as a complete or incomplete injury.
+The chances of walking again in any capacity after a SCI really depend upon whether it is diagnosed as a complete or incomplete injury.
 According to the American Spinal Cord Association, a complete injury means that the person has no sensory or motor function in the perineal or anal region, which is the S-4 and S-5 of the sacral region.
 To put it in more succinct terms, the person has no function whatsoever below the injury level.
-A complete injury does not necessarily mean that the spinal cord has been severed, but clearly significant damage has been done.
+A complete injury does not necessarily mean that the spinal cord has been severed, but clearly, significant damage has been done.

 Otherwise, it is diagnosed as an incomplete injury, which is broken down into three different groups depending on the severity:

-- Sensory incomplete – There is some sensation at levels below the injury, including the sacral region, but for the most part there is major loss of feeling.
+- Sensory incomplete – There is some sensation at levels below the injury, including the sacral region, but for the most part there is a major loss of feeling.

-- Motor incomplete – While sensory function remains mostly intact, the ability to grasp with the fingers or move the arms in general is lost, and muscle function, if there is any, is weak.
+- Motor incomplete – While sensory function remains mostly intact, the ability to grasp with the fingers or move the arms, in general, is lost, and muscle function, if there is any, is weak.

 - Normal – There may be some reflexive limitations, but for the most part sensory and muscle function is at full capacity.

 Recovery time, or whether the person will recover at all, has to take all of these factors into account.
 For a cervical injury, the chances of any motor function recovery at all is less than 10 percent.
-Even if motor function is recovered, loss of sensory function will likely still be significant or complete.
+Even if the motor function is recovered, loss of sensory function will likely still be significant or complete.
 The less severe the injury – that is, the lower on the spine – the greater the chance of walking again.
 Motor incomplete SCI patients are given a 75 percent chance of walking again, although it will likely be with aids such as braces or crutches.

 Another thing that makes a big difference is the age at which the injury occurs.
-Motor incomplete injuries to someone less than 50 years old has an 80 percent chance of recovery while someone older has less than half that chance.
-The average life expectancy, in terms of number of years survived after the accident, obviously is dependent upon the person’s age at the time of the accident as well.
+Motor incomplete injuries to someone less than 50 years old have an 80 percent chance of recovery while someone older has less than half that chance.
+The average life expectancy, in terms of the number of years survived after the accident, obviously is dependent upon the person’s age at the time of the accident as well.
 A 20-year old who suffers a catastrophic SCI and is ventilator dependent lives another 19 years on average.
 If the person is 60, they only live for another two years.